Bimanual Training & Transcranial Direct Current Stimulation (tDCS)

 Clinical evaluations of hand function and Transcranial Magnetic Stimulation (TMS) will be done immediately before camp, after camp, and at a 6 month follow-up.

 (TMS makes brief magnetic fields over the scalp to activate brain cells, and enables us to map out areas of the brain controlling motor movements.
-Non-invasive TMS pulses will be used in this study, which is consisered minimal risk and tolerable to children.
+Non-invasive TMS pulses will be used in this study, which is considered minimal risk and tolerable to children.
 Note: If your child has a recurrent history of seizures after two years of age, he/she might not qualify.)

-Interested in particpating or want more information?
+Interested in participating or want more information?

 Call: 212-678-3332